CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

     ![](media/lab4/upload-se.png)

-    **Note:** On the Desktop there is folder with name **lab**, Open the lab folder and select the 'Docs' folder and upload the folder to the Azure file share.

 3. Close the documents pane, and the select the documents file share to open it again.
 The productdocs folder should be listed in the right-hand pane.

 4. Double-click the productdocs folder, and then double-click the docs sub-folder.
 This sub-folder contains six documents: